tetunori/joycon2.js/README.md

 ## Description🖊️

-A monorepo containing a JavaScript library for controlling JoyCon2 using WebBluetooth, along with samples using Vite-based SPA WebApp and p5.js.
+A monorepo containing an **UNOFFICIAL** JavaScript library for controlling `Joy-Con 2` using WebBluetooth, along with samples using Vite-based SPA WebApp and p5.js.

 ## Samples